RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/first-meeting-template.md

 The name game is a simple icebreaker activity that will warm the atmosphere and make club members more comfortable around each other.
 This will be especially helpful to freshman, who probably don't know people from the higher grades.

 Have the club members gather in a large circle.
 Start by saying your name and creating a mnemonic for it (e.g., "Hey everyone, I'm Zach.
 Zany Zach.").
 Then have the person to your left do the same and then repeat what you said (e.g., "I'm Jolly Jane.
 And he is Zany Zach").
 Then have the person to their left do the same and then say the names and mnemonics for everyone that has gone so far, in order.
 Continue doing this through the whole circle until everyone has gone.
 This will get significantly more difficult (and fun!) as more people go -- if someone gets stuck, encourage others to help them out.

+> 📑 Refer to the [Engaging members guide](https://github.com/hackclub/hackclub/blob/main/clubs/guides/engaging-members.md) for more icebreakers and games.

 # First Website Workshop